KAPUNI GREEN HYDROGEN PROJECT

 THE PROJECT

-The turbines will supply renewable electricity directly to Ballance's Kapuni site and electricity to the grid, with the ability to provide renewable electricity up to 24,000 homes during peak times.
+It involves the construction of four new wind turbines with the ability to provide renewable electricity up to 24,000 homes during peak times.

 PROJECT BENEFITS